José Benavidez Jr.

 José Luis Benavidez Jr. (born May 15, 1992) is an American professional boxer who challenged for the WBO welterweight title in 2018.
 He is the brother of two-time WBC super middleweight champion David Benavidez.
 He also made his acting debut as Felix Chavez in Creed III (2023).

 Early life

-Benavidez was born in Panorama City, California.
+Benavidez was born in Panorama City, California and is of Mexican and Ecuadorian descent.
 His younger brother, David Benavidez, is also a professional boxer.
 In August 2016, he was shot in Phoenix while walking his dog.

 Amateur career

-Benavidez Jr. was an eleven time national champion, which include the Silver Gloves twice, qualifying for the Junior Olympics and earning a spot on the U.S. National Team, en route to a gaudy 120–5 amateur record.
+Benavidez Jr. was an eleven time national champion, which include the Silver Gloves twice, qualifying for the Junior Olympics and earning a spot on the U.S. National Team,.
+His final amateur record was 120–5.
 Benavidez is also the 2009 National Golden Gloves Champion in the light welterweight division, making him the youngest ever Golden Gloves Champion at only sixteen years old.
 He then reached the USA Boxing National Championship's title fight in Denver by beating the 2010 National Golden Gloves Champion Gary Allen Russell.
 He would lose the final on points 11–9 to Frankie Gómez.